vincentsmuda/acf-hotspots/readme.md

 - Only supports ACF v5 which means the free version of ACF is not supported.

 ##TODO
-- Add point deletion capabilities
 - Save image sizes to field
 - Add tinymce to textarea per point
+- Make point textfields prettier
 - x-browser
 - General QA